Step Three: The Search Committee

 There Is also a self-paced online version of the training that can be completed In lieu of the instructor-led version.
 The online version can be completed through Workday learning.
 The course number Is UAFC8.

-Forming the Search Committee
+Forming the Search or Hiring Committee

-• knowledge of the substantive area
+• Knowledge of the substantive area

-• demonstrated ability in promoting a deliberative process
+• Demonstrated ability in promoting a deliberative process

-• knowledge of the campus and its surrounding communities
+• Knowledge of the campus and its surrounding communities

-• strong interpersonal and recruitment skills
+• Strong interpersonal and recruitment skills

 The Charge of the Committee

-The charge to the Search Committee must be clear and precise.
+The charge to the Search or hiring committee must be clear and precise.
 Ambiguity in the charge, in the role of the committee, or in the extent of its authority can create confusion that will hamper and delay the selection process at crucial points.
 The hiring official should state his/her expectation of the committee, such as whether the committee is responsible for identifying one top candidate, or a list of highly recommended candidates, and, if so, how many should be received.
 The committee is also required to comply with university policies and procedures, ensure that all applicants are fairly considered, avoid conflicts of interest, and maintain confidentiality throughout the process.
 Any committee member who may have a conflict of interest (personal and/or professional) with any applicant should make the chair aware of the situation immediately.
 The chair will then decide how to proceed.
 If the chair has a conflict, the chair should inform the hiring official.
-Fayetteville Policies and Procedures 404.0 can be found at https://vcfa.uark.edu/fayetteville-policies-procedures/vprs/4040.php.
-Members of search committees must commit to maintaining the confidentiality during and after the search process.
-In accepting committee membership, each member agrees to preserve and protect the confidentiality of all applicant information.
-This responsibility includes non-disclosure of the names and/or status of any applicant participating in the search process and/or the deliberations of the search committee to anyone.
-A breach of complete confidentiality may disqualify a member from service on the committee.
-The integrity of a search depends on the strict adherence to the principle of complete confidentiality.
-The chair of the search committee or hiring official should be the only public voice for the search committee; members must refrain from making any public comments about the search process.
+For more information regarding conflict of interest, visitFayetteville Policies and Procedures 404.0, Disclosure and Management of Potential Conflicts of Interest and/or Commitment, including Outside Activity can be found athttps://policies.uark.edu/fayetteville-policies/vcri/4040.php and 410.1 Nepotism and Related Conflicts of Interest 5.27.21

 Responsibilities of Members